codio-content/Coding_with_Python-Conditional_statements/.guides/content/Not-equals-explained-83c6.md

 Take a look at the Flode chart on the left, which shows a 'not equals' condition.
-Below is the Python code.
+Below is the Python code equivalent.

 ```python
 if N != 100: